gopheracademy/gopheracademy-web/upcoming/goquery.md

 +++
 author = ["Martin Angers"]
-date = "2014-12-10T00:00:00-08:00"
+date = "2014-12-11T00:00:00-08:00"
 title = "goquery: a little like that j-thing" series = ["Advent 2014"]
 +++

 A little over 2 and a half years ago, I started playing with that new language called Go.
-Coming mostly from .NET and node.js, I was at first intrigued by its concurrency features, its lack of object inheritance, and impressed by the quality of the team behind it.
-Fast-forward to today and Go is now my go-to (oh please), day-to-day language, and I'm lucky enough to use it both at work at [splice.com][splice] and in my [personal projects][github].
+Coming mostly from .NET and node.js, I was at first intrigued by its concurrency features and its lack of object inheritance, and impressed by the quality of the team behind it.
+Fast-forward to today and Go is now my go-to (oh please), day-to-day language, and I'm lucky enough to use it both at work at [splice][] and in my [personal projects][github].

 The first open-source project I created with Go is also my most popular one to this day, having crossed the 1000 stars milestone on GitHub just a few weeks ago: [goquery][].
-I thought it might be useful to have a convenient and well-known API to manipulate HTML documents server-side, and I was hoping other people might like it too.
+Back then I thought it might be useful to have a convenient and well-known API to manipulate HTML documents server-side, and I was hoping other people might like it too.
 Never in my wildest dreams had I hoped it would become *that* popular!

 ## Sowing The Seeds